jarokaz/Azure_AI_Infrastructure/Labs/Lab01-SingleGPU/readme.md

-# Using Batch AI to run a training job on a single GPU
+# Warm up exercise - running a training job on a single GPU

 ## Register Batch AI resource providers
 Make sure that Batch AI resource providers are registered for you subscription.
 This is a one-time configuration.